Get covered in minutes!

 Take a minute to prep before you drive

-Before you take off, adjust your music, pair your phone, set up your GPS and note directions, check your texts/social media one last time, adjust your mirror and seat position.
+Before you take off, adjust your music, pair your phone, set up your GPS and note directions, check your texts/social media one last time, and adjust your mirror and seat position.

 Utilize the driving safety features on your phone